How proceeds can be used

 - A group may only use proceeds for expenses that are essential to its charitable programs.

-- The AGLC assesses each use to see it if complies with policies.
+- AGLC assesses each use to see if it complies with policies.
 A use of proceeds that is not accommodated in policies is not eligible.

 How to ask for approval

 - A group may add to or change its use of gaming proceeds at any time.